HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/hcl_dx_extensions/index.md

 * `hclDxExtensions.dxUsername`: Username of the DX Core server
 * `hclDxExtensions.dxPassword`: Password of the DX Core server
 * `hclDxExtensions.contenthandlerPath`: Alternate path for the portal context root or the content handler servlet
-* `hclDxExtensions.themesPath`: The path in local where the themes can be loaded.
+* `hclDxExtensions.themesPath`: The parent folder of your Themes.
+(Example: /path/to/Themes)
-* `hclDxExtensions.executablePath`: The path of dxclient executable.
-(Optional)
+* `hclDxExtensions.executablePath`: Optional.
+The directory of dxclient executable.
+(Example: /path/to/dxclient/bin)
 * `hclDxExtensions.dxclientType`: The type of dxclient executable.
-(Required when the executable path is used.)
+(Required when the "Executable Path" setting is provided.)

 ## Features